THE NHI ReCOVERY PROGRAM

 • Attending mandated number of recovery support meetings

-• Has acquired and is actively working with a sponsor/mentor
+• Has acquired and is actively collaborating with a sponsor/mentor

 • Gainful employment that is conducive to recovery